-Before we get too far into 2018, I thought I would take time to analyze how real estate at Smith Mountain Lake shaped up in 2017 and reflect on how it has rebounded since the recession.
+Before we get too far into 2018, I thought I would take time to analyze how real estate in the Smith Mountain Lake area shaped up in 2017 and reflect on how it has rebounded since the recession.

 Sales of homes at SML in 2017 were slow and steady and, for The Beran Group at RE/MAX Lakefront Realty, it proved to be the busiest year we’ve had in the past 8 years.

 This uptick is really noticeable when you look at the inventory of lakefront homes – 246 in 2017 vs. 436 in 2009.
 That’s a big difference!
 This lower supply coupled with higher demand we’re seeing should result in an upward swing of pricing.

 In 2009, condos and townhomes at Smith Mountain Lake slowed to a snail’s pace with only 37 sales (compared to 184 in 2005).
 In 2017, townhomes and condos at Smith Mountain Lake began to gain popularity again with 133 sold, thanks in part to affordability and the ability to rent.

 Upper end homes took a big hit starting in 2009, but in 2017 we also began to see that market begin to come back.
 In 2009, in the price range of greater than $1,000,000, 14 homes sold with the movement for list to sales price being 16%.
 In comparison, 2017 saw 22 homes over $1,000,000 sell with the movement of list to sales price being 7%.